 Sincce the turn of the last century with the discovery of the sun's secret of ionizing our atmosphere, the sun's activities have been of importance to anyone with an interest in radio.
 The banner below, prepared by Paul Herman, N0NBH, persents a wealth of solor and geometric parameters on our sun's current behavior.
 Interested?
 Click on the banner.

-Winter began with the winter solstice which occurred on December 21st in the Northern Hemisphere and ends on March 20th at the spring equinox.
-The winter constellations are the 12 constellations that fall between 6 hours and 12 hours Right Ascension.
+Spring began with the vernal equinox which occured on March 20th in the Northern Hemisphere and ends on June 21st at the summer solstice.
+The spring constellations are the 12 constellations that fall between 12 hours and 18 hours Right Ascension.
 Here are several resources to help you in your viewing during the coming months.

 For greater details on the sky's wonders, move your fingers over to the star website at the University of Illinois at Urbana Champaign.
 Or check out the details of the constellations and their stars at the University of Wisconsin - Madison.

 Are you looking to download a star chart or constellation map app for your smartphone or tablet computer?
-Here is an excellent article on available resources to guide you in your autumn/winter nighttime viewing.
+Here is an excellent article on available resources to guide you in your spring nighttime viewing.
 Some of these programs even allow you to hold your phone or tablet up to the night sky and see the exact position of the constellations.
-And, of course, trip over to eHow for identification tips.
+And, of course, trip over to the Apple Store or Gizmo's for a review of excellent astronomy software for your desktop/laptop.
 Pretty nifty!